TeamNorCal/pi-gateway/README.md

 ## Simulator

-A simulator is also provided for the tecthulhu in the form of JSON files that can be served using the gost binary directly out of the github directory pi-gateway/simulator.
+A simulator is also provided for the tecthulhu in the form of JSON files that can be served using the HttpRoller binary.

 <pre>
 cd pi-gateway
 export GOPATH=`pwd`
 export GOBIN=`pwd`/bin
-go get github.com/golang-id/gost
+go get github.com/karlmutch/HttpRoller
-bin/gost -listen=127.0.0.1:12345 -path="./simulator"
+bin/HttpRoller -listen=127.0.0.1:12345 -path="./simulator/scenarios/default" -window 15s
 </pre>

 Manually retriving information from the simulator is as simple as: